 Generally, we were met with a blank stare and so began the painful process of trolling through consoles and settings for days and sometimes weeks to build a picture of what they had running and to document it as the starting point.

-We knew the cloud config data was accessible from the cloud providers.
-We also knew we had some pretty incredible coding talent leading our teams, so we decided to see if we could automate the process and build diagrams directly from the configuation data.
+We knew the cloud-config data was accessible from the cloud providers.
+We also knew we had some pretty incredible coding talent leading our teams, so we decided to see if we could automate the process and build diagrams directly from the configuration data.

 What did we solve

 The list goes on and on.
 Hava provides so much more data and detail, it's hard to justify calling it a diagramming tool - it's so much more.

 Once you connect Hava to your data sources (cloud accounts) we import the configuration data and render the infrastructure diagrams.

 There are separate diagrams for different use cases. .